 After sewing a few of the pleated style face masks, which I shared in my Instagram Story highlights, I decided I wanted to try sewing the more sleek style with the seam down the middle.
 I partnered with Cricut to use my Explore Air 2 to create this DIY face mask sewing tutorial.
 It’s a simple fitted face mask with patterns in various sizes, including children and adults.
 It has a pocket inside so it can hold a disposable filter for additional protection.

 If you don’t have a cutting machine, no worries!
-You can still download the printable template from the Cricut blog, print it, and cut it out with scissors.
+You can still download the printable template and cut it out with scissors.
 All the steps after that are the exact same.
 I simply used my Explore Air 2 to quickly draw and cut out the pattern.

 There are also a few different methods and materials you can use to wear the mask.
 My preferred method was to use one 6″ length of 1/4″ elastic sewn in a loop on each side.
 I found this to be the most comfortable style and it is easiest to put on and take off.
 The original tutorial on the Cricut blog suggests using one long piece of elastic sew in a large loop.
 While you may prefer this method, I found it difficult to put on and it didn’t stay on my head.

 Update: I recently found these super soft adjustable elastic straps and they are now my favorite thing to use.